BlueMist/Labjack-T7-Pro-AIN2-Monitoring/README.md

 #### Whats my input limit

 ±10V AC or DC.
-If you go above that you will break it.
-If you need to measure above that consider making a voltage divider circuit.
+If you go outside that limit that you will break it.
+If you need to measure outside that consider making a voltage divider circuit.